A Letter from the Founder

 Faith to Believe

 In March 2012, on a whim and a prayer, No.41 was born.
-The name came out of an Andy Stanley quote, “Do for one what you wish you could do for all.”
+The name came out of a cliche quote from Alexandre Dumas, “All for one and one for all, united we stand divided we fall.”
 In theory, the ladies would be earning a fair wage sewing bags and selling them, mostly in the US, and using the profits to feed students at a local school.
 The idea was: For one child.
 For one meal.
 For one year.
 For just $75, a young woman would earn a sustainable income and sow back into her community by providing a child with a hot, healthy lunch every day at school.

 Our first day of work was one for the books.
 The hope in the air was palpable and so was the awkwardness: a room full of young women who had never sewn a stitch in their life (including myself), showing up for the first day, at their first job, working for a ‘boss’ who didn’t speak their language.
 Fierce prayers had been thrown up over this little project, believing that God would tie a pretty red bow on six beautiful girls and drop them on my doorstep.
 Per the usual, He blew my plans out of the water and when sixteen eager beavers showed up, we hit the ground running.
 As word about the new project and possible new job opportunity spread, our group swelled to 32 women.